 Table of Contents

-- The best colleges for cheerleading often combine good coaching, regular practice, and experience in national competitions.
+- The best colleges for cheerleading combine strong coaching, regular practice, and a track record of success in national competitions.

-- College cheer teams exist in several divisions, including Division I, Division II, Division III, and NAIA.
+- College cheer spans several divisions, including Division I, Division II, Division III, NAIA, and NJCAA junior college programs.

-- Scholarships, recruiting paths, and team rules differ by school, so research helps students compare options.
+- Scholarships, recruiting paths, and team rules differ by school, so research helps students compare options before committing.

 What Are the Best Colleges for Cheerleading

-Schools gain a reputation as the best cheerleading colleges when their teams perform well in national events.
-These programs usually have trained coaches, clear practice plans, and strong team support.
-Many also follow safety and competition rules from groups like USA Cheer.
+Schools earn a reputation as the best cheerleading colleges when their squads perform well at nationals year after year.
+These programs usually have experienced coaches, clear practice plans, and strong support from the athletic department.
+Some of the biggest factors behind a strong program include coaching quality, safety standards, competition schedule, and scholarship access.

 A strong program is not only about winning.
-Students also think about majors, campus life, and study load when choosing a college.
+Students also consider majors, campus life, and course load when choosing a school.

 Top Cheerleading Colleges in the United States